 wolfSSL is built for maximum portability and is generally very easy to compile on new platforms.
 If your desired platform is not listed under the supported operating environments, please contact us.

 wolfSSL supports the C programming language as a primary interface.
-It also supports several other host languages, including Java (wolfSSL JNI), C# (wolfSSL C#), Python, and PHP and Perl (through a swig interface).
+It also supports several other host languages, including Java (wolfSSL JNI), C# (wolfSSL C#), and Python.
 If you have interest in using wolfSSL in another programming language that it does not currently supported, please contact us.

 Hardware encryption and acceleration

 wolfSSL supports hardware cryptography and acceleration on several platforms.
 To see a list of platforms and processors that are supported, please see our hardware cryptography support page.

 Support packages for wolfSSL are available on an annual basis directly from wolfSSL.
-With three different package options, you can compare them side-by-side and choose the package that best fits your specific needs.
+With four different package options, you can compare them side-by-side and choose the package that best fits your specific needs.
 Please see our Support Packages page for more details or contact us with any questions.